Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 State: Uttarakhand

-Mata Murli Temple, Yogadhyan Badri, Alka Puri, Bheem Pal, Sheshnetra, Brahma Kapal, and Satopanth are the other nearby attractions.
+Other nearby attractions include Mata Murli Temple, Yogadhyan Badri, Alka Puri, Bheem Pal, Sheshnetra, Brahma Kapal, and Satopanth.

 Why Should You Go For Char Dham Yatra?

-Nestled amongst the peaks of Himalayas in Uttarakhand, Char Dhams are the four holy places of Hindu Pilgrimage.
-The four sites that together make the Hindu pilgrimage are; Yamunotri, Gangotri, Kedarnath, and Badrinath.
-Each and every of these 4 locations are sacred in Hindu religion.
-It is believed that whosoever visits these holy shrines once in their lifetime, achieves salvation or Moksha.
+Nestled amongst the peaks of the Himalayas in Uttarakhand, Char Dhams are the four holy places of Hindu Pilgrimage.
+The four sites that together make the Hindu pilgrimage are: Yamunotri, Gangotri, Kedarnath, and Badrinath.
+Each of these 4 locations is sacred in Hinduism.
+It is believed that whosoever visits these holy shrines once in their lifetime achieves salvation or Moksha.

 When Should You Go For The Char Dham Yatra?

 The Char Dham Yatra opens on the day of Akha-Trij or Akha Teej (in May) and closes for winter on Bhai-Bij (2 days after Diwali).
-However to beat the heavy rush of early May & June and to avoid any route blocking due to heavy rainfall in late July & August, it is best to take the Char Dham Yatra in early July and September.
+However, to avoid the heavy rush in early May & June and to avoid route blockages due to heavy rainfall in late July & August, it is best to undertake the Char Dham Yatra in early July or September.

 How Difficult Is The Char Dham Yatra?

 Varying climate, poor road conditions, and frequent landslides make this pilgrimage both strenuous and difficult.
-The temperatures may fall to as low as 1° C at night in Kedarnath and go as high as 40° C after a few hours.
-So, you will have to carry thick woollens for extremely cold temperatures as well as light fabrics for hotter places.
+Temperatures may drop to as low as 1 °C at night in Kedarnath and rise to as high as 40 °C within a few hours.
+You will need to pack thick woollen garments for extremely cold conditions and lightweight fabrics for warmer climates.

 But regardless of all the difficulties and hardships of the arduous pilgrimage, millions of pilgrims flock in and take up the Char Dham Yatra annually.
 So, if you have faith in the gods & goddesses and wish to offer prayers to them in their known abodes, it is time to head for a Char Dham Yatra.